Care and maintenance

 Attention!

-• Never use steel wool, scouring pads, scouring milk and the like on laminate, as these can easily leave light-coloured stains where they have been used.
+• Never use steel wool, scouring pads, scouring milk and the like on laminate, as these can easily leave light-colored stains where they have been used.

 Stain removal